 Watch the Windows

 One of the major ways cool air escapes your home and hot air comes in is through cracks in windows or door seals.
-If you can, spend the money to install energy efficient windows.
-If not, the people at Prepper Lists suggest to make sure to properly seal all cracks or leaks.
-Then, put a tinted film on your windows or splurge on energy efficient curtains to reduce the amount of heat that comes in.
+If you can, spend the money to install energy-efficient windows.
+If not, the people at Prepper Lists suggest making sure to properly seal all cracks or leaks.
+Then, put a tinted film on your windows or splurge on energy-efficient curtains to reduce the amount of heat that comes in.
+You can also consider discussing how you can save energy loss through window openings with a professional to get expert guidance.
+For instance, you could look for a company that provides services like dallas replacement windows (or elsewhere) to get your old windows replaced with energy-efficient ones.

 Also, keep your windows closed for as long you can in the morning to keep the cool, night air inside.
 Then, once it starts to get warm, open windows at each end of your home to create a cross-breeze to cool things down.